linkeddatacenter/kees/README.md

 An **axiom** describes how to generate/validate knowledge base statemensts using entailment inferred by language profile semantic.For example an axiom can be described with OWL and evaluated by a OWL reasoner or described with SPARQL QUERY construct or with SPARQL UPDATE statements.

-A **rule** express a logic deduction in the form of if *some facts exists* then *new facts genetarted*.
-Like axioms ,rules can be described with SPARQL QUERY construct or with SPARQL UPDATE statements.

-KEES allows to define **test conditions** that can be realized with an ASK SPARQL operation.
+KEES allows to define **test conditions** that can be realized with a SPARQL ASK operation.

-KEES does not restrict the specification for axioms, rules nor for tes condition representation to SPARQL.
+KEES does not restrict the specification for axioms nor for tes condition representation to SPARQL.
 A KEES agent can recognize additional languages.

 ## KEES Specification